syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio-Code/download-and-installation.md

 1. Open Visual Studio Code.
 2. Navigate to **View > Extensions**, and the Manage Extensions option will appear on the left side of the window.
-3. In the search box, enter Document SDK - Syncfusion to find the Syncfusion Document SDK extension in the Marketplace.
+3. In the search box, enter Document SDK VS Code Extensions - Syncfusion® to find the Syncfusion Document SDK extension in the Marketplace.

      ![Extensions view showing Syncfusion Document SDK extension search results](images/Extension.png)

-4. Select **Blazor VSCode Document SDK- Syncfusion**, and click **Install**.
+4. Select **Document SDK VS Code Extensions - Syncfusion®**, and click **Install**.
 5. Reload Visual Studio Code after installation by using the **Reload Window** command from the Command Palette.
 Open the Command Palette with **Ctrl+Shift+P**, then run Reload Window.

      ![Command Palette highlighting the Reload Window command](images/Reload-Window.png)

-6. Now, you can create a new Syncfusion® Blazor application by using the Syncfusion® Blazor extensions from the Visual Studio Code Palette Find the **Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Template Studio: Launch** from Visual Studio Code commands to open the Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor Template Studio wizard.
+6. Now, you can create a new Syncfusion® Blazor application by using the Syncfusion® Document SDK extensions from the Visual Studio Code Palette Find the **Syncfusion<sup style="font-size:70%">&reg;</sup> Document SDK Template Studio: Launch** from Visual Studio Code commands to open the Syncfusion<sup style="font-size:70%">&reg;</sup> Document SDK Template Studio wizard.

      ![Command Palette showing Syncfusion Blazor Template Studio](images/CreateProjectPalette.png)